jordan1908-gif/Live-Chat-Application/README.md

 2. Import  [chatapp.sql](/Live-Chat-Application/sql/chatapp.sql) to phpMyAdmin.

-3. Run the program using local host in default browser.
+3. Run the program using local host in preferred browser.

 4. Please take note that Port 3308 is being used within the config (connection) folder.

-5. Run the system using your preferred browser.

 ## Screenshot (Customer ONLY)